Bachata (music)

-Bachata is a genre of music that originated in the Dominican Republic in the 20th century.
+Bachata is a genre of music that evolved in the Dominican Republic in the 20th century.
 It contains elements of European (mainly Spanish music), indigenous Taino and African musical elements, representing the cultural diversity of the Dominican population.
 A form of dance, bachata, also developed with the music.

-In the 1990s bachata's instrumentation changed from nylon string Spanish guitar and maracas of traditional bachata to the electric steel string and guira of modern bachata.
+In the 1990s bachata's instrumentation changed from the nylon string Spanish guitar and maracas of traditional bachata to the electric steel string and guira of modern bachata.
 Bachata further transformed in the 21st century with the creation of urban bachata styles by bands such as Monchy y Alexandra and Aventura.
 These new modern styles of bachata became an international phenomenon, and today bachata is one of the most popular styles of Latin music.